Fourth Crusade: Constantinople

 Constantinople had been in existence for 874 years at the time of the Fourth Crusade and was the largest and most sophisticated city in Christendom.
 Almost alone amongst major medieval urban centres, it had retained the civic structures, public baths, forums, monuments, and aqueducts of classical Rome in working form.
-At its height, the city was home to an estimated population of about half a million people protected by thirteen miles of triple walls.
+At its height, the city was home to an estimated population of about half a million people protected by 20 km (around 13 miles) of triple walls.
 Its planned location made Constantinople not only the capital of the surviving eastern part of the Roman Empire but also a commercial centre that dominated trade routes from the Mediterranean to the Black Sea, China, India and Persia.
 As a result, it was both a rival and a tempting target for the aggressive new states of the west, notably the Republic of Venice.

 In 1195, the Byzantine Emperor Isaac II Angelos was deposed in favour of his brother by a palace coup.
 Ascending as Alexios III Angelos, the new emperor had his brother blinded (a traditional punishment for treason, considered more humane than execution) and exiled.
 Ineffectual on the battlefield, Isaac had also proven to be an incompetent ruler who had let the treasury dwindle and outsourced the navy to the Venetians.
 His actions in wastefully distributing military weapons and supplies as gifts to his supporters had undermined the empire's defenses.
 The new emperor was to prove no better.
 Anxious to shore up his position, Alexios bankrupted the treasury.
 His attempts to secure the support of semi-autonomous border commanders undermined central authority.
 He neglected his crucial responsibilities for defence and diplomacy.
 The emperor's chief admiral (his wife's brother-in-law), Michael Stryphnos, reportedly sold the fleet's equipment down to the very nails to enrich himself.